Bryce Applegate

 Andrew "Bryce" Applegate (born February 23, 2006) is an American professional stock car racing driver.
-He currently competes in the zMAX CARS Tour, driving the No. 47 for MKM Racing Development.
+He currently competes part-time in the ARCA Menards Series, driving the No. 3/34 Chevrolet/Ford for Mullins Racing.

 Applegate first began racing at the age of ten, and is a protégé and development driver to NASCAR driver Josh Williams and Josh Williams Motorsports.

+In 2026, it was revealed that Applegate would participate in the pre-season test for the ARCA Menards Series at Daytona International Speedway, driving the No. 3 Chevrolet for Mullins Racing, where he set the 34th quickest time between the two sessions held.
+A month later, it was announced that he will attempt to make his debut at Daytona, driving the No. 34 for Mullins in collaboration with VWV Racing.

 Applegate has also competed in series such as the SEST Limited Late Models Series, the Southeast Legends Tour, the All-Pro Limited Late Model Series, and the NASCAR Weekly Series.

 Motorsports results

+ARCA Menards Series

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)